wp-plugins/easy-paypal-shopping-cart/readme.txt

 > [Get Easy PayPal Shopping Cart Pro >>](https://wpplugin.org/easy-paypal-shopping-cart/)

+WPPlugin is an Official PayPal Partner.
 Trademarks held by their respective owners.
 This plugin is not affiliated wtih PayPal.

 == Installation ==